tickBit/LSA-with-visualization/README.md

 # LSA-with-visualization

-My first attempt to do topic modelling with LSA method.
+My first attempt to do topic modeling with LSA method.
 I hope I got it right..

 The program plots the following visualization: